crispinalan/talkcalendar/README.md

 * Set the alarm time using the alarm button on the headerbar.
 ![](header.png)

-There is an option to show a pop-up desktop notification when an alrm is triggered.
+There is an option to show a pop-up desktop notification when an alarm is triggered.

 An in-app alarm icon (red splodge) appears in the headerbar when an alarm is triggered.
 The red splodge persists until the set alarm button is pressed again.